Kashish8116/Web-annotator-/README.md

 - Use `Ctrl+B` to start annotating.
 - Use `Ctrl+M` to Go to the next marked annotation.
 - Use `Ctrl+D` to Go to the previous marked annotation.
-- Use the extension popup to download annotations as PDF.

 ## License